isa-ulisboa/msc-gis/exercises/msc-gis-ex06_crs_ArcGIS.md

     3.1.
 On the Catalog pane, use the context menu of the gds to add it.

     3.2.
 What is the CRS of the added gds?
-    - use the context menu of the layer to see its metainforation
+    - use the context menu of the layer to see its metainformation

     3.3.
 Check again the map’s CRS.
 Did it change?
 Take note of its name.